openfootball/openfootball.github.io/build.md

 ---
 layout: default
-title: How To Build Your Own Copy
+title: How to Build Your Own Copy
 ---

 # {{ page.title }}